keithjgrant/Taming-CSS/Crawling/chapter2.md

 You can easily get by with a general grasp of the concept.
 Then you know that `B9` is larger than `9B`, and `A1` is much larger than `1A`.
 Most often, you will be obtaining these values from a image editor or color picker, not writing them by hand off the top of your head.

 So how does this get us a color?
-A CSS hex color is actually three distinct hexidecimal numbers t ogether, representing values for red, green, and blue.
+A CSS hex color is actually three distinct hexidecimal numbers together, representing values for red, green, and blue.
 In `#336699`, `33` is the amount of red, `66` is the amount of green, and `99` is the amount of blue.
 Since blue is the largest value, so this color is primarily blue.
 Because both digits in each value are equal, this number can be abbreviated as `#369`.

 Colors you will common use include `#ffffff` (or `#fff`), which is pure white, and `#000000` (or `#000`), which is pure black.
 (We use additive color, which means the higher the value, the more light we are adding).

-### Style a Button
+### Real-world Example

-Let's look at another example of a ruleset:
+Let's put some of this together to style a button:

 ```css
 .button {